zengkeat/Search-News-Restaurant-Events-using-RESTApi/README.md

   - perform the same procedure for HW5 project

 ## Step5:
-  - Now you should see the application open up on your browser and it should look something like the image below:
+  - Now you should see the application open up on your browser and it should look something like the image below, have fun!
   - <img width="959" alt="Screenshot 2023-07-06 at 1 11 06 PM" src="https://github.com/zengkeat/Search-News-Restaurant-Events-using-RESTApi/assets/42499826/4c26c606-9673-4108-a09d-8e6450257a11">